dvob/k8s-wasm/docs/cluster-setup/README.md

 # Setup Kubernetes Cluster

 ## Setup VM
-Setup a server `k1` and make sure that we can SSH into the server.
+Setup a server `k1` and make sure that you can SSH into the server.
 For this we use an Ubuntu image:
 * https://cloud-images.ubuntu.com/minimal/releases/focal/release-20220810/